 Although there may be hundreds of factors why your Cleveland home’s central air conditioner may need to be looked at by a certified contractor, there are several reasons that are fairly common.
 Identifying them may create some personal understanding what a technician is referring to when they address the routes for fixing the problem.
 Here are the top 5 list of problems that may cause your air conditioning system to break down.
 Check out the list below and consider whether your home has any of these issues.
 If so, schedule an HVAC inspection.

-- Wrong wiring
+- Wrong AC wiring

-- Outside fan is not working
+- Outside AC fan is not operating

-The fan on your air conditioner outside is responsible for transferring the heat from your Cleveland home to the outside air.
+The fan on your air conditioner outside is responsible for conveying the heat from your Cleveland home to the outside air.
 If the fan on the outside unit doesn’t operate properly, proper heat transfer is not taking place and the air conditioning compressor may overheat and trip the safety overload.
 The consequence of this action could result in internal damage to the compressor.

-- Outside unit not functional
+- Outside air conditioner unit not functional

-This often indicates a loss of power, contactor problems or even a faulty thermostat.
+This often indicates a lack of power, contactor problems or even a broken thermostat.